The Global Critical Care Program strives to strengthen care for critically ill children with cancer everywhere.

 Children with cancer and other catastrophic diseases frequently develop acute, critical complications.
 One in every three or four patients with cancer will require pediatric intensive care unit (PICU) care at least once during their cancer treatment.
 Unfortunately, these patients also have a higher risk of death during critical illnesses.
 This risk is especially true in settings with limited resources.

 Common critical illnesses in children with cancer and other blood disorders include sepsis (severe widespread infection), respiratory insufficiency and serious neurological complications such as seizures or encephalopathies.
-Improving the management of these illnesses is integral to developing new global standards and improved patient outcomes, including reducing rates of toxic death.
+Improving the management of these illnesses is integral to developing new global standards and improving patient outcomes, including reducing rates of toxic death.

-Proyecto EVAT, our most extensive PEWS implementation collaborative effort, now features 83 participating pediatric hematology-oncology centers in Latin America and Europe.
-Meanwhile, Project PASHA was recently launched as an adaptation of the EVAT implementation methodology, focusing on scalability.
-Project PASHA’s pilot run is now underway, with the first cohort of five centers in Sub-Saharan Africa and Asia.
+Project PASHA recently launched as an adaptation of the EVAT implementation methodology, focusing on scalability.
+Project PASHA’s pilot run is now underway, encompassing 11 centers in Sub-Saharan Africa, Pakistan, Eastern Europe and the Asia Pacific region.

 To improve health care providers’ knowledge about the care of critically ill children with cancer, the Global Critical Care Program works with experts in the field to develop curricula, workshops and training materials on pediatric onco-critical care.
 These efforts include: